suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

         assert cfg.bar == 1                                      # cfg.bar remains unchanged
         assert cfg.baz == 2                                      # cfg.baz remains unchanged

-This REPLACES the previous idiom for updating the SimConfig object with mappings from the batched job submission
+This REPLACES the previous NetPyNE code idiom for updating the SimConfig object with mappings from the batched job submission

 4. Additional functionality within the simConfig object
 -------------------------------------------------------